- Level: Sorcerer/Wizard 7

 - Spell Resistance: Yes

-While a statue, the subject can see, hear, and smell normally, but it does not need to eat or breathe.
-Feeling is limited to those sensations that can affect the granite-hard substance of the individual's body.
+- While a statue, the subject can see, hear, and smell normally, but it does not need to eat or breathe, cannot move or expend actions, does not threaten, may not make skill checks (such as Perception rolls), etc. Feeling is limited to those sensations that can affect the granite-hard substance of the individual's body.
 The subject of a Statue spell can return to its normal state as a swift action, and change to the statue state as a free action, up to once per round each as long as the spell duration is in effect.